Firms competing in David vs Goliath struggles can be interpreted in different ways.

 David and Goliath compete, even while enabling the other to expand and explore market spaces and opportunities in the market universe.
 But then again, how can Davids beat Goliath?
 How did Google survive while InfoSeek, Lycos, Altavista and others failed?
 The answer lies in controlling the context.

-Corporations have advantages executing large initiatives.
+Corporations and startups Corporations have advantages executing large initiatives.
 Established track records and stability enable generous fundraising from investors and securing commitments from suppliers, customers and staff, while corporate bureaucracy allows the coordination of complex projects.
 For example, Google maintains Google X, which researches everything from teleportation to space elevators, an investment most companies baulk at.

 But their long-term perspectives and leadership structures prevent experimentation with small projects in risky, undefined domains.
 This is where startup entrepreneurs play a crucial role.
 Disruptive technologies like 3D printing start off unsuitable for mainstream markets, with development focussed on niche areas initially driven by hobbyists and academics.